-The auditor will be looking for evidence that demonstrates the effectiveness and durability of the procedures, systems and training your company has in place to fulfil the requirements of the Chain of Custody Standard.
-The auditor will ask to review documents or records, interview staff and see your processes in action.
+The auditor will be looking for evidence that demonstrates the effectiveness and durability of the procedures, systems and training your company has in place to fulfil the requirements of the Standard.
+The auditor will ask to review documents or records, interview staff and see your process in action.